thematrixdev/home-assistant-clp/README.md

 ## Common problem

-- Single entity only.
-More than one `clp` entry will cause problems
+- More than one `clp` entry will cause issues.
+Avoid multiple entries.
-- For slower hardware device, `TIMEOUT` may happen.
-Increase `timeout` in `configuration.yaml`
+- Timeouts may occur on slower hardware.
+Increase `timeout` in `configuration.yaml` to mitigate.

 ## Debug